Integration of REST Assured with JUnit4

 Step 2 – Download and setup Eclipse IDE on the system

-The Eclipse IDE (integrated development environment) provides strong support for Java developers, which is needed to write Java code.
-Click here to know How to install Eclipse.
+The Eclipse IDE (integrated development environment) provides strong support for Java developers.
+Click here to learn How to install Eclipse.

 Step 3 – Setup Maven